 Since sharing our finished bathroom, I’ve had a lot of questions about the shower screen and I’ve answered these below.

 Frequently asked questions about this glass floor to ceiling shower screen

 How do you clean the top of the screen?

 Generally, the screen only gets dirty from head height down so I just clean the shower screen as usual.
 Now and then, I’ll get a step stool and give the top of the glass a wipe clean but it’s minimal.

 Does the bathroom floor get wet?

-We ran a wall-to-wall floor grate in front of the bath and all of the water from the shower falls towards the bath — not the shower screen or main bathroom floor.
-After a shower, the bathroom floor is dry and we also have underfloor heating so the shower floor can dry quickly, too.
+We ran a wall-to-wall floor grate in front of the bath.
+Now all of the water from the shower falls towards the bath — not the shower screen or main bathroom floor.
+After a shower, the bathroom floor is dry and we also have underfloor heating so the shower floor can dry quickly.

-I have seen bathrooms where a wet room concept doesn’t work at all and it’s generally because there isn’t enough fall in the floor or the water is falling in a direction that isn’t ideal.
+I have also seen bathrooms where a wet room concept doesn’t work at all.
+It’s generally because there isn’t enough fall in the floor or the water is falling in a direction that isn’t ideal.

 How much did it cost?